 Walkover surveys were only undertaken along some sections of the 400kV line route as permission to access was not always granted.
-Where access was not permitted, the lands were viewed from near-by (from public roads etc), using binoculars where necessary.
+Where access was not permitted, the lands were viewed from near-by (from public roads etc.), using binoculars where necessary.
 Based on the presence of intensively managed agricultural lands throughout the length of the line route this approach is considered adequate.
-No new structures are proposed to be constructed within areas of semi-natural habitat.
+No new structures are proposed to be constructed within areas of semi-natural habitat being confined to intensively managed agricultural lands.

-The habitats recorded within and in proximity to the substation site are described in the following section.
-A complete list of plant species recorded is presented in Appendix 6.4.
+The habitats recorded within and in proximity to the line route are described in the following section.
+A complete list of plant species recorded is presented in Appendix 8.4.

-This is the main habitat that occurs throughout the proposed line route (see Plate 6.1).
+This is the main habitat that occurs throughout the proposed line route (see Plate 8.1).
 The grassland is species poor and in many cases has been recently reseeded.